NoteDance/Note-documentation/README.md

 * Appear in `Model.layer_list`.
 * Be added to `Model.layer_eval['block1']` for namespace-based evaluation control.

-14. **`adabatch`**
+13. **`adabatch`**

 **Description:**

-`adabatch` adaptively selects and sets a new training batch size based on an empirical estimate of the gradient variance.
-It samples a small number of mini-batches from `train_ds`, computes gradient variance via the model's `backward`/`backward_` methods and `estimate_gradient_variance`, smooths the measurement with an EMA, and proposes a new batch size that moves the observed gradient noise toward a user-specified `target_noise`.
-Optionally it adjusts optimizer learning rates, and returns a `tf.data.Dataset` batched to the new size (optionally shuffled).
+`adabatch` adaptively selects a new training batch size by estimating the gradient variance on a small number of mini-batches and scaling the current batch to reach a user-specified target noise level.
+It smooths the estimate with an EMA, clips and aligns the candidate batch size, optionally updates optimizer hyperparameters (learning rate, weight decay, β₁, β₂) based on the noise change, and returns a `tf.data.Dataset` batched to the chosen size (optionally shuffled).
+The function updates model state (e.g. `self.ema_noise`, `self.batch_size`) as a side effect.

 **Signature:**